gw-inux/SlideJet/README.md

 ### ✨ Features

-- Convert PowerPoint slides and notes into web-optimized figures and data.
+- Convert PowerPoint slides and notes into web-optimized figures and structured data.
-- Display slides directly in a Streamlit app.
+- Display slides directly in a Streamlit app — share your presentation via link or QR code.
 - Show speaker notes alongside each slide.
 - Designed for future multi-language support (automatic translation planned).
-- Output format is optimized for deployment on GitHub Pages or other static hosts.
+- Output format optimized for deployment on GitHub Pages or other static hosting platforms.
-- Ideal for teaching, workshops, training materials, and documentation.
+- Ideal for teaching, conferences, workshops, training materials, and documentation.
+- Provide your audience with the most recent version of your slides and update content quickly and efficiently.

 ---